ThomasHabets/sim/README.md

 ## Setting up

 Create two groups. `sim`, and `sim-approvers`.
-The former are admins, the latter are approver admin commands.
+The former are admins, the latter are approver of admin commands.
 A user can be a member of both, but can't approve their own commands.

+Members of `sim-approvers` can't run `sim`, only `approve`.
+Unless they are also members of `sim`.

 ### Create config file